 Global Affairs Canada will send you an invoice using the email address you indicated on your Emergency Loan Application Web Form.
 It will include details on how to pay back your loan and the date on which the 180-day repayment period begins.
 The COVID-19 Emergency Loan must be paid back to Global Affairs Canada.
-If you have not paid it in full within 180 days of receiving the invoice, we will notify the Canada Revenue Agency of your remaining debt to the Government of Canada.
-Once notified, the Canada Revenue Agency can use money owed to you by any Government of Canada department or agency to reduce or repay your remaining debt.
+Collection measures will be taken if repayment is not made within 180 days of the invoice date.

 If your contact information has changed since you applied for the emergency loan, it is your responsibility to inform us accordingly.